 Toilet seats today, with typical to moderate use and no abuse, rarely break or otherwise fail.
-Still though, you might wish to change up the one in your bathroom, just to get a different look or style, an oak seat to replace a plastic perch, or to replace one that slams with a quieter, no slam, damped hinge model.
+Still though, you might wish to change up the one in your bathroom.
+Why?
+Just to get a different look or style, an oak seat to replace a plastic perch, or to replace one that slams with a quieter, no slam, damped hinge model.
 So in this piece, we cover how to replace a toilet seat with a brand new, fresh one.

-Whatever the reason(s) to take out the old and put in the new, changing out the toilet seat has become quite the popular thing to do in a home, and why not?
-Commode seats come in a wide variety of colors, textures, materials, and the standard shapes (circular or oblong), and a decent quality model can be had for under $50, yet last for years.
-So upgrading the throne is quite the common home-improvement task these days, and fortunately, doing so is pretty easy; even for the novice home owner or renter who likes to keep things fresh in their home decors.
-In fact, we recently decided to replace the stock toilet seat with a no slam version, and in this article, we’ll detail how this was done with both text and pictures.
+Whatever the reason(s), changing out the toilet seat has become quite the popular thing to do in a home, and why not?
+Commode seats come in lots of colors, textures, materials, and the standard shapes (circular or oblong).
+Furthermore, you can find a good quality model for under $50.
+Plus, it will last for years besides.
+So upgrading the throne is quite the common home-improvement task these days.
+Fortunately, doing so is pretty easy; even for the novice home owner or renter.
+A good thing for those who like to keep things fresh in their home decors.
+In fact, we recently replaced our stock toilet seat with a no slam version.
+Thus in this article, we’ll detail how we did it with both text and pictures.

 How To Replace a Toilet Seat: Helpful Tools